 Shopping online is one of the best ways to conveniently get what you need without having to venture into a physical store.
 If you’re feeling under the weather, don’t have the time to go through your shopping list, or simply want to try a new shopping method, then online is the way to go.
 But even with its rising popularity, online shopping can be difficult to understand.
-Learning the basics will help you feel comfortable and safe shopping online.
+Learning the basics will help you feel comfortable and safe shopping from online sellers.

 1. Open the grocery store app or website.
 (Places To Visit For Online Shopping)